vladkov88/StanOccupancyModelTutorials/README.md

 ## File structure

 - `README.md` is this file
-- `OccupancyStanIntroduciton.Rmd` is the source file for the tutorial
+- `OccupancyStanIntroduction.Rmd` is the source file for the tutorial
+- [`OccupancyStanIntroduction.md`](https://github.com/rerickson-usgs/StanOccupancyModelTutorials/blob/master/OccupancyStanIntroduction.md) is a markdown version of this tutorial so that it will be view-able directly on GitHub.
-- `OccupancyStanIntroduciton.html` and `OccupancyStanIntroduciton.pdf` are complied versions of this tutorial
+- `OccupancyStanIntroduction.html` and `OccupancyStanIntroduction.pdf` are complied versions of this tutorial
 - `./Chapters/` are the markdown source files for each chapters and are called by `OccupancyStanIntroduction.Rmd`
 - `./ChaptersCode/` are the R and Stan source files for each chapters and are called by `OccupancyStanIntroduction.Rmd`